gabrielfalcao/bose/README.rst

    psytests [options] [(optional) test files or directories]

-In addition to passing command-line options, you may also put configuration options in a .boserc or bose.cfg file in your home directory.
+In addition to passing command-line options, you may also put configuration options in a .psychoacousticsrc or psychoacoustics.cfg file in your home directory.
 These are standard .ini-style config files.
 Put your psytests configuration in a [psytests] section, with the -- prefix
 removed: